You’re in a store with tons of products in front of you.

-Sulfates are linked to petroleum, petroleum is linked to greenhouse gases, and greenhouse gases are linked to global warming.
+Sulfates are linked to petroleum, petroleum is linked to greenhouse gases and greenhouse gases are linked to global warming.

 To make matters worse (as if they weren’t already) sulfates’ effect on marine life due to run-offs is detrimental.

 Bottom Line: Natural skincare avoids using sulfates and other environmentally unsafe chemicals.
-The focus is on using products from the earth, so there can always be a safe return back to it.
+The focus is on using products from the earth, so there can always be a safe return to it.
 What a breath of fresh air!

 Our skin is kind of remarkable, I'll be the first one to say it!

-It’s designed to keep us safe and protects us from toxic substances.
+It’s designed to keep us safe and protect us from toxic substances.
 While the skin is doing the best it can, it comes as no surprise that some substances still manage to get through.

 Here is how it works: When you put any substance on your skin, it has a greater chance of sinking into the skin and from there, the bloodstream.
 Depending on what the substance is or what the ingredients are, it can be hazardous to your overall health.
 Yikes!